jasonkeene/playground/algorithms-unlocked/notes.md

 vertex that for each vertex along the shortest path you can then construct a single shortest path from u to v.
 To do this, first topological sort the DAG, then relax each edge leaving each vertex in the toplological order.

+## Chapter 6

+DAGs can rely on topological sorting to find the single-source shortest path.
+This is not possible with graphs that have cycles.
+Finding the shortest path between two vertices in a graph is called the single-pair shortest path.

+The Erdos/Bacon number is the sum of your Erdos and Bacon numbers which are your shortest paths to Paul Erdos and Kevin Bacon.

+One problem with cyclic weighted graphs is if you are trying to find the shortest path and the weights are allowed to be negative and a cycle has an edge negative weight you can get stuck in a forever decreasing cycle.
+Real world problems such as satnav directions avoid negative weights (what would it mean to have negative travel time, this would break physics some how I am sure).
+There are real world problems that involve graphs with cycles with negative weights.
+One mentioned is determining if an arbitrage opportunity exists in currency trading.

+Dijkstra's algorithm does not work on graphs that can have edges with negative weights but the graph can have cycles.

+Runtime analysis of Dijkstra's algorithm depends on the datastructure used to store and retrieve vertices that have not been processed.
+In particular the operations are:

+- Insert(Q, v): inserts a vertex into the set, called n times
+- Extract-Min(Q): removes the vertex with minimum shortest value, called n times
+- Decrease-Key(Q, v): performs whatever bookkeeping is necessary to reorder vertices when the shortest path for v is decreased, called m times

+These operations describe a priority queue.